Rates4 min read

 South Florida Mortgage Rate Outlook — May 2026

-South Florida mortgage rates averaged 6.75–7.00% in May 2026.
-Where rates are heading for the rest of the year — and the best strategy for Florida buyers right now.
+South Florida mortgage rates 2026: averaged 6.75–7.00% in May.
+Where rates are heading and the best strategy for Florida buyers right now.

 Educational content only.
 This article is for informational purposes and does not constitute financial, legal, or lending advice.
 Loan programs, rates, and eligibility requirements change frequently.
 Consult a licensed mortgage professional before making any borrowing decision.
 Mortgage Capital | NMLS# 1859012 | Licensed in Florida.

-As of May 2026, South Florida mortgage rates are averaging 6.75–7.00% for conventional loans with 20% down and 740+ FICO.
-FHA rates are running approximately 25–50 basis points lower, while VA rates continue to be the most competitive product available in the market — currently around 6.375%.
-Understanding where South Florida mortgage rates are heading helps buyers make better lock decisions.
+South Florida mortgage rates are sitting around 6.75 to 7.00% this May for conventional loans with 20% down and a 740-plus score.
+FHA runs about 25 to 50 basis points lower.
+VA stays the most competitive product on the board at roughly 6.375%.
+Knowing where South Florida mortgage rates are headed helps you time a lock instead of guessing.

 Federal Reserve Outlook and Its Impact on South Florida Rates

-Mortgage rates are not directly set by the Fed — they track the 10-year U.S. Treasury yield plus a spread.
-Each 0.25% Fed cut historically translates to approximately 0.15–0.20% reduction in 30-year mortgage rates.
-Two cuts would imply a 0.30–0.40% improvement from current levels.
+One thing worth understanding: the Fed does not set mortgage rates directly.
+They follow the 10-year Treasury yield plus a spread.
+Historically, a 0.25% Fed cut shaves about 0.15 to 0.20% off 30-year mortgage rates.
+Two cuts would mean roughly 0.30 to 0.40% improvement from current levels.

 Should Florida Buyers Lock Now or Wait?